Lord Cornwallis is Father of civil services in India

 The land revenue assessment (the major source of revenue) was fixed permanently with zamindars or hereditary revenue collectors.

 These native Indians, provided they paid their land taxes punctually, were treated as landowners, but they were deprived of magisterial and police functions, which were discharged by a newly organized government police.

 This “permanent settlement” provided the British with an Indian landed class interested in supporting British authority.

 The local administration was placed in the hands of the revenue collectors of districts.

 The judiciary was reorganized; there were district judges with magisterial powers responsible to provincial courts in civil cases and to courts of the circuit in criminal cases.

 The law administered was Hindu and Muslim personal law and a modified Muslim criminal code.

-The higher ranks of the services were restricted to Europeans, thus depriving Indians of any responsible office.
+The higher ranks of the services were restricted to Europeans only.